christian-hobelsberger/PersonalWebsite/content/project/CTIS-Mental-Health-Restrictions/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---

-# The impact of pandemic restrictions on mental health during COVID 19 in Germany

 This project utilizes data from the Global COVID-19 Trends and Impact Survey (CTIS) and Corona data Germany to access the **the impact of pandemic restrictions on mental health during COVID 19 in Germany**

 ## Paper Link